 When police find drugs in a vehicle, it is not unusual for everyone who was riding in the vehicle at the time of the search to be arrested.
 If this has happened to you, it is important to remember that police only need probable cause to arrest you for a crime.
 To prove its case in court, the state must establish your guilt beyond a reasonable doubt.
 The burden of proof carried by the state to obtain a conviction is a much higher burden than needed for police to arrest a suspect.

 Many cases of constructive possession turn on technical details, such as whether or not a defendant had actual or exclusive control of the area where the drugs were seized and whether it can be inferred that the defendant, according to evidence presented by the state, knew about the contraband.
-This is why it is important to discuss your case with an experienced defense attorney and never plead guilty to crime just because you think you might be convicted if the case goes to trial.
+This is why it is important to discuss your case with an experienced defense lawyer and never plead guilty to crime just because you think you might be convicted if the case goes to trial.

 The amount of controlled substance is based on the "aggregate weight," or total weight, of the substance including any "adulterant" or "diluent."
 Basically, if a controlled substance is mixed with anything else, the aggregate weight of the two together is what counts.